bordersc/single-song-promo/README.md

-# Singles Song Website
+# Single Song Promotion

 > Playlists more popular than albums

 ## What is this?
-* A website for a single-song
+* A website to promote a single-song
 * Promotional website to showcase a song
 * Practice [Editorial Design concepts](https://taiarts.com/en/blog/what-is-editorial-design/) using [Art Direction methods](https://alistapart.com/article/art-direction-and-design/)